 There are elements of EQUS that can be configured.
 This is done by editing the file “app.config” using a simple text editor like textpad.
 (Best keep a copy of the file before editing it – just in case!).

-In the first ten lines or so you’ll see a series of lines showing key and value pairs (one per line).
+In the first ten lines or so you’ll see each line shows a key and value pair.
 Each represents a different feature that can be set by you for configuring your EQUS.
 You can edit this and change the values to suit your needs.

-Below is a list of the keys that can be changed:
+Below is a list of other keys that can be changed: